-One out of the two important temples in Chiang Mai, Wat Chedi Luang aka the Temple of King, is undoubtedly the most impressive religious site in the north of Thailand.
-The construction of the present day temple began in the 14th century.
+One of the most popular temples in Chiang Mai, Wat Chedi Luang aka the Temple of King, is undoubtedly the most impressive religious site in the north of Thailand.
+The construction of the present-day temple began in the 14th century.
 Some parts of the temple were half-destroyed during earthquakes and invasions.
-A few attempts to restore this sacred site has been made however it is still far from its original charm yet it is still an admirable temple that reflects Lanna-style architecture.
+A few attempts to restore this sacred site have been made however it is still far from its original charm yet it is still an admirable temple that reflects Lanna-style architecture.
 Wat Chedi Luang was also the original place of the Emerald Buddha which is now enshrined at Wat Phra Kaew.
 That means visiting this temple is a delightful experience to taste the history and culture of Chiang Mai.
-If you are interested in learning more about Buddhism and the monastic life, it’s recommended to indulge into the “Monk Chat” program which allows visitors to have a chat with the monks daily between 9:00 am to 6:00 pm.
+If you are interested in learning more about Buddhism and the monastic life, it’s recommended to indulge in the “Monk Chat” program which allows visitors to have a chat with the monks daily between 9:00 am to 6:00 pm.

 Wat Chedi Luang is the most impressive religious site in the north of Thailand

 The base of the chedi has 5 elephant sculptures on the south side.

 Entrance: 40 THB for adults and 20 for children